-The Kansas Consumer Prescription Protection and Accountability Act aims to enhance the regulation of pharmacy benefits managers (PBMs) and establish standards for pharmacy audits.
-Key provisions include requirements for auditing entities to maintain confidentiality, provide prior notice to pharmacies, and deliver audit reports within specified timeframes.
-The bill also outlines conditions for conducting audits, limits penalties, and mandates the use of clinical judgment in certain cases.
-Additionally, it requires PBMs to disclose information about rebates and pricing practices, prohibits them from charging pharmacies more than submitted charges, and ensures that reimbursements meet or exceed the national average drug acquisition cost.
-The act emphasizes transparency and accountability in the pharmacy benefits management sector.
+The Kansas Consumer Prescription Protection and Accountability Act aims to enhance regulation of pharmacy benefits managers (PBMs) and establish standards for pharmacy audits.
+Key provisions include requirements for auditing entities to maintain confidentiality, provide prior notice before audits, and deliver reports within specified timeframes.
+The bill also outlines conditions for conducting audits, limits penalties, and mandates that auditing entities register with the commissioner.
+Additionally, it imposes reporting obligations on PBMs to disclose information about rebates and pricing practices, prohibits them from charging pharmacies more than submitted charges, and requires reimbursement at or above the national average drug acquisition cost.

 Statutes affected: